 In their report, "Underreported Under Threat," the Arab American Institute Foundation (AAIF) detailed the history of anti-Arab hate in the United States.
-AAIF explains that the historical negative portrayal of Arabs by the media and entertainment industries - as well as discriminatory government policies, a political climate of exclusion, and the "backlash" effect to acts of mass violence - have all contributed to the targeting of Arab Americans.37 Anti-Arab hate, which is based on ethnicity and ancestry, has often been conflated with anti-Muslim sentiment and vice versa.
+AAIF explains that the historical negative portrayal of Arabs by the media and entertainment industries - as well as discriminatory government policies, a political climate of exclusion, and the "backlash" effect to acts of mass violence - have all contributed to the targeting of Arab Americans.
+Anti-Arab hate, which is based on ethnicity and ancestry, has often been conflated with anti-Muslim sentiment and vice versa.

-2021 was only the sixth consecutive year that the FBI has published data on anti-Arab hate since the anti-Arab category (Bias Motivation Code 31) was removed from the Uniform Crime Reporting (UCR) program before being reinstated in 2015.
-The data showed a nearly 50 percent increase in reported anti-Arab hate crimes from 2020 to 2021.
+2022 was the seventh consecutive year that the FBI has published data on anti-Arab hate since the anti-Arab category (Bias Motivation Code 31) was removed from the Uniform Crime Reporting (UCR) program before being reinstated in 2015.